tdawes93/restaurant-budget/README.md

 - Again an error will be raised if the data is invalid.
 - Once a valid input has been made the user will have to input the table size.
 This is limited between 1 and 10 (inclusive) to limit large tables without pre-ordering/deposits etc. This data is also validated
 - Successful input of the day and party size will result in the terminal printing out a dictionary summarising the booking and a message asking if you wish to save your booking.
-- Should the user selects "Y" the user will be told the booking is saved.
+- Should the user select "Y" the user will be told the booking is saved.
 The Google Sheet will be updated to add the party size to the last row and relevant column in the bookings worksheet.
 - If the user selects "N" no further action to the dictionary will be taken.
 Both choices are followed by the return the menu section, discussed later.

 ![Booking section](/assets/images/booking_section.png)